qbatten/rborrow/readme.md

 There's a subreddit called "/r/borrow" where redditors can post asking to borrow money, and other redditors lend to them.
 I thnk that's pretty interesting, so I gathered as many posts as I could and made it all into a nice dataset containing information on ~15,000 loans.
 Then I made a network graph and performed some analysis of the data.
 This repository holds the code I wrote in order to do that, all of my results, and the dataset itself!

-If you're interested in reading more, check out the Jupyter notebook in this repo ([here's a link to teh HTML export of the notebook](analysis/main_analysis.html).
-A few quick facts:
+If you're interested in reading more, check out the Jupyter notebook in this repo ([here's a link to the HTML export of the notebook.](analysis/main_analysis.html) You'll have to download it as it's too big for Github to display).

+Here are a few quick facts about /r/borrow:
 - One lender has lent more than $300,000 in total over their whole /r/borrow lifetime (from here on, I'll call this the 'total lifetime lend/lending'. or 'total lifetime borrow/borrowing'.
 - There are 11 lenders who each have a total lifetime lend of over $50,000.
 - The majority of lenders have lent less than <$1,000 over their lifetime, but 20 lenders have given more than $100,000 in loans.